jean-malm-mdh/dva229-lab3/README.md

 This is the template repository for Lab 3 in the course Functional Programming with F#, DVA229 in Mälardalen University.

 ## Setup
-In this lab, you will need to create a program.
+In this lab, you will need to create an executable program.
 To make the instructions IDE-agnostic, we provide them in command form.

 Run the following set of commands (assuming that `dotnet` is in your path)